cheminfo/eln-docs/docs/90_for_developers/installation/10_setup/index.md

 2. Optional: edit `flavor-builder-config.json` to configure home page
 3. If LDAP configuration is needed, edit `rest-on-couch/home/ldap.js`.

-If you want a default configuration you might just follow the continuous integration instead of the next steps in this section (Visualizer, ELN, Printers).
-That is, run the `ci/install.sh` script followed by `docker-compose up -d`.

 You might want to use the `ngnix` proxy directly without additional Apache or Ngnix server.
 In this case, you'll need to set `NGINX_PORT` to 80 (HTTP) or 443 (HTTPS), modify the docker compose to something like

 ```